UniMoT: Unified Molecule-Text Language Model with Discrete Token Representation: Method

 \subsection{Molecule Tokenizer for LLMs}

 \paragraph{Molecule Encoder.} We represent the structural information of a molecule as a graph, denoted by $\mathcal{G}=(\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ is the set of atoms and $|\mathcal{V}|=N$ is the number of atoms.
 The task of the molecule encoder is to extract molecule features that are context-aware and encompass diverse local neighborhood structural information.
-By employing a molecule encoder, we obtain molecule features $\mathbf{X} \in \mathbb{R}^{N \times F}$, where each atom feature contains context-aware structural information.

-\paragraph{Causal Q-Former.} We employ a Q-Former model introduced by BLIP-2~\cite{blip2} to generate queries $\mathbf{Z}=\{\boldsymbol{z}_i\}_{i=1}^{M}\in \mathbb{R}^{M \times d}$ containing high-level molecular and textual information, where $M$ represents the number of queries and $d$ denotes the dimension of queries.
+By employing a molecule encoder, we obtain molecule features $\mathbf{X} \in \mathbb{R}^{N \times F}$, where $F$ denotes the dimensionality of the feature vector for each atom. \paragraph{Causal Q-Former.} We employ a Q-Former model introduced by BLIP-2~\cite{blip2} to generate queries $\mathbf{Z}=\{\boldsymbol{z}_i\}_{i=1}^{M}\in \mathbb{R}^{M \times d}$ containing high-level molecular and textual information, where $M$ represents the number of queries and $d$ denotes the dimension of queries.
+The Q-Former operates as a query-based transformer that utilizes learnable queries $\{\boldsymbol{z}_i\}_{i=1}^{M}$ to interact with molecule features $\mathbf{X}$ extracted by the molecule encoder.
 Specifically, we incorporate causal masks into the queries, ensuring that they only interact with preceding queries.
-This ensures the sequence of queries maintains a causal dependency, aligning with the requirements of LLMs operating on text sequence.
-Details regarding the Causal Q-Former can be found in Appendix~\ref{sec:appendix_q_former}.

-\paragraph{Vector Quantization.} The Causal Q-Former converts molecules and text into a causal sequence of queries.
+This ensures the sequence of queries maintains a causal dependency, aligning with the unidirectional requirements of LLMs operating on text sequence.
+Details regarding the Causal Q-Former can be found in Appendix~\ref{sec:appendix_q_former}. \paragraph{Vector Quantization.} The Causal Q-Former converts molecules and text into a causal sequence of queries.
 Subsequently, the causal sequence of queries $\{\boldsymbol{z}_i\}_{i=1}^{M}$ is quantized into a causal sequence of molecule tokens $\{s_i\}_{i=1}^{M}$ by identifying the closest neighbor in a learnable codebook $\mathcal{C}=\{\boldsymbol{c}_i\}_{i=1}^K$, where $K$ represents the size of the codebook.
 The codebook is randomly initialized and optimized during pretraining.
 Specifically, token $s_i$ is determined as follows:

-Intuitively, the query $\boldsymbol{z}_i$ is quantized to the closest neighbor $\boldsymbol{c}_{s_i}$ in the codebook.
-As the vector quantization process is non-differentiable, we adopt the straight-through estimator~\cite{ste} to train the Causal Q-Former by copying the gradient from the molecule tokens to the queries, as shown in Figure~\ref{fig:tokenizer}.
-The resulting embeddings of molecule tokens, denoted as $\mathbf{C}=\{\boldsymbol{c}_{s_i}\}_{i=1}^{M}$, are subsequently utilized for reconstructing molecules.